 Similar to what you see in the general section, the title will update in real-time to reflect the title that you create.

-The last option gives you the option of adding an overlay to your image.
+The last option lets you add an overlay to your image.
 Fair warning.
 We do not recommend that you use it on every video, as it can give you great results in the beginning.
 But, that can change quickly, and Facebook might not like it too.
-Once enabled, you have the option of adding a video playback overly or a GIF icon overlay on top of your featured image.
+Once enabled, you have the option for adding a video playback overlay or a GIF icon overlay on top of your featured image.
 Here is how that looks.

-The Twitter preview is quite similar to the Facebook preview, and here it looks.
+The Twitter preview is quite similar to the Facebook preview, and here is how it looks.